haiku/website/content/guides/uefi_booting.md

 The following steps assume a fresh installation where the local disk will be used in its entirety for Haiku.
 The process below will completely wipe the target disk!
 Back up any data you still need.

-1. Follow the instructions on the [installation guide](/get-haiku/installation-guide/) and instead of opting to begin the install, choose "Try Haiku" and proceed with the instructions below instead.
+1. Follow the instructions of the [installation guide](/get-haiku/installation-guide/) and instead of opting to begin the install, choose _Try Haiku_ and proceed with the instructions below.
 2. Once the system has booted from the install media, open the [Drive Setup](/docs/userguide/en/applications/drivesetup.html) application.
 3. Use the _Disk_ > _Initialize_ > _GUID Partition Map..._ option to initialize the disk.
 4. Create a UEFI boot partition